polkoz/polkoz.github.io/content/post/project-management/index.md

 ## Diagrams

-Hugo Blox supports the _Mermaid_ Markdown extension for diagrams.
+Wowchemy supports the _Mermaid_ Markdown extension for diagrams.

 An example **Gantt diagram**: